ergoplatform/ergodocs/docs/mining/setup/solo.md

 There is now a solo-mining smart subpool on [getblok](https://www.getblok.io/smartpools/).
 Alternatively 2Miners, solopool.org and others offer Solo mining.

+[stratum4ergo](https://github.com/Satergo/stratum4ergo) is a Java library for creating Stratum mining pool servers for Ergo.

 ## Getting Started